3. Sequential and other types in Python#

 Important

-We are always advised to study the official[2] documentation of every function we call.
-Although surely some patterns arise (such as: a method is likely to modify an object in place whereas a similar standalone function will be returning a copy), ultimately, the functions’ developers are free to come up with some exceptions to them if they deem it more sensible or convenient.
+We are always advised to study the official[3] documentation of every function we call.
+Although surely some patterns arise (such as: a method is more likely to modify an object in place whereas a similar standalone function will be returning a copy), ultimately, the functions’ developers are free to come up with some exceptions to them if they deem it more sensible or convenient.

 Our overview of the Python language is by no means exhaustive.
 Still, it touches upon the most important topics from the perspective of data wrangling.

-We will mention a few additional language elements in this course (list comprehensions, file handling, string formatting, regular expressions, etc.).
-Yet, we have deliberately decided not to introduce some language constructs which we can easily do without (e.g., else clauses on for and while loops, the match statement) or are perhaps too technical for an introductory course (yield, iter and next, sets, name binding scopes, deep copying of objects, defining own classes, overloading operators, function factories and closures).
+We have deliberately decided not to introduce some language constructs which we can easily manage without (e.g., else clauses on for and while loops, the match statement) or are perhaps too technical for an introductory course (yield, iter and next, sets, name binding scopes, deep copying of objects, defining new classes, overloading operators, function factories and closures).

-Also, we skipped the constructs that do not work well with the third-party packages we will soon be using (e.g., a notation like x < y < z is not valid if the three involved variables are numpy vectors of lengths greater than 1).
+Also, we skipped the constructs that do not work well with the third-party packages we will soon be using (e.g., a notation like x < y < z is not valid if the three involved variables are numpy vectors of lengths greater than one).

 The said simplifications were brought in so the student is not overwhelmed.
 We strongly advocate for minimalism in software development.
 Python is the basis for one of many possible programming environments for exercising data science.
 In the long run, it is best to focus on developing the most transferable skills, as other software solutions might not enjoy all the Python’s syntactic sugar, and vice versa.